Waddington Custot: History

-Waddington Galleries was founded on Cork Street in 1958 by Victor Waddington, a long-standing art dealer based in Dublin.
-He headed the gallery with his son, Leslie Waddington.

-Victor eventually left to set up his own Victor Waddington Gallery, also on Cork Street, in 1965.
-Leslie remained at the original location, establishing his own business but keeping the Waddington Galleries name.
-For this venture, he had the backing of Alex Bernstein as part of the Granada Group.
+Waddington Galleries was founded in 1958 by Victor Waddington (1907–1981), a London-born, Dublin-based art dealer.
+He was joined by his son Leslie Waddington at the gallery on Cork Street, in London's Mayfair.
+In 1966, Leslie established his own business under the Waddington Galleries name.
+He had the backing of Alex Bernstein, of the Granada Group and later Chairman of Granada Television.

-After Lord Bernstein died in 2010, his 50% of the shares were sold to London-based French art dealer, Stephane Custot.
-This deal followed a long-time partnership between Custot and the gallery, and the gallery was renamed Waddington Custot Galleries.
+After Lord Bernstein died in 2010, his shares were sold to London-based French art dealer, Stephane Custot and the gallery was renamed Waddington Custot Galleries.

-Leslie Waddington died on 30 November 2015, leaving Custot as the sole director of Waddington Custot Galleries.
+Leslie Waddington died on 30 November 2015, leaving Custot as the sole director of Waddington Custot.

 Location timeline

-Waddington Custot Galleries is currently found at 11-12 Cork Street.
+Waddington Custot is currently found at 11–12 Cork Street.
 It has occupied various addresses on the Mayfair road in its history, making the Waddington name almost synonymous with Cork Street.

 Waddington Galleries first opened in March 1958 at 2 Cork Street.
 The second gallery opened in February 1965 at 25 Cork Street, which sat opposite No. 2.
 Victor Waddington followed to this new address in 1966, setting up his own Victor Waddington gallery, leaving Leslie heading Waddington Galleries at No. 2.

 In November 1968, Leslie opened the Leslie Waddington Gallery around the corner, on 8 Vigo Street.
 This new gallery specialised in prints and later returned to Cork Street, at No. 31 as Waddington Graphics, eventually closing in January 1995.

 Two additional galleries were opened at 23 Cork Street in December 1969.
 These were known as Waddington Galleries II and III with No. 2 being known as Waddington Galleries I.

 In 1982, a fourth gallery was opened at 4 Cork Street, which hosted exhibitions until the end of 1983.
 The main gallery then moved to 11 Cork Street, which was a new build designed by British architect John Pawson.
 By the end of the 80s, a further two Waddington galleries had opened at 5 and 12 Cork Street.
 All galleries eventually closed, aside from the main space.

 By the end of the 90s, Waddington Galleries was consolidated at 11-12 Cork Street, merging the two galleries into one large exhibition space.